 Santorini has many little villages where you can get an authentic and also budget-friendly experience if you decide to stay there.
 It’s recommended if you plan to explore the island by bike, quad or car.

 Pyrgos is, by the way, Santorini’s old capital city.
-It’s a picturesque town with a castle, a monastery and 33 churches: that’s a lot!
-It’s not as visited as the rest of the towns in Santorini because it doesn’t have a view to the caldera, but it’s quite interesting.
-In Pyrgos you can find boutique and budget hotels with lower prices.
+It’s a picturesque town with a castle, a monastery, and 33 churches: that’s a lot!
+It’s not as visited as the rest of the towns in Santorini because it doesn’t have a view of the caldera, but it’s quite interesting.
+In Pyrgos, you can find boutique and budget hotels with lower prices.
 As Karterados, it’s recommended to have your own transportation.